TheKrol/rTS_Wiki/docs/backups/creating-backups.md

 last_modified_date: 2022-06-16
 ---

-# Creating a Backup Process asdfasdf
+# Creating a Backup Process

 ## The 3-2-1 Rule

-The basis of all backup plans revolves around the 3-2-1 rule. asdfaasdfsad
+The basis of all backup plans revolves around the 3-2-1 rule.

 That means 3 copies of your data, consisting of:
 * 2 of the copies are on different devices on-site